johannschopplich/kirbyup/README.md

 > If `npx` doesn't use the latest kirbyup version, although it is available, run `npx -y kirbyup@latest` instead or delete the `~/.npm/_npx` cache folder.

 While kirbyup will stay backwards compatible, exact build reproducibility may be of importance to you.
-If so, I recommend to target a specific package version, rather than using `npx`.
+If so, I recommend targeting a specific package version, rather than using `npx`.
 Install kirbyup with a package manager of your choice locally to your project:

 ```bash
 npm i kirbyup --save-dev